Barrett Small Network Hero

 Think Tanks operate with the Inside-Out model, which facilitates learning via community building across social difference.
 Think Tanks develop their own projects, which may include leadership development, re-entry programs, training Inside-Out faculty, or community workshops on topics such as restorative justice, conflict resolution, and racial inequality.
 Find more information at insideoutcenter.org/think-tanks.html.

 All students who complete the Men and Feminism IO course are invited to participate in the Barrett Think Tank.
 The Barrett Think Tank was established in March, 2019 in an effort to continue working on the projects developed in the course.
-Inside and outside students developed a 9-hour workshop version of the course and offered it to residents and staff at the MRC three times over the course of 2019.
-In addition, students also designed a workshop on consent and gender roles for middle school students to be implemented at a local school.
-The workshop was nearing implantation in the spring of 2020, but the pandemic has put this project on hold.
-Since that time, the Think Tank has continued to meet, discussing intersectional feminist literature and media, and resumed workshops at the MRC in the Fall of 2021.
+Inside and outside students have developed a 9-hour workshop version of the course and offered it to residents and staff at the MRC, designed a workshop on consent and gender roles for middle school students, met to discuss intersectional feminist literature and media, and designed feminist art workshops for MRC residents.

 Want more honors credit?